aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 molecules).
 At the moment, the capabilities of avogadro to handle periodic systems are limited, but development is currently ongoing.
-To access the critical point labels (which correspond to the critic2 lables), go to Display types, mark "Label", click on the Label options, and select "Text: atom number".
+To access the critical point labels (which correspond to the critic2 labels), go to Display types, mark "Label", click on the Label options, and select "Text: atom number".
 The recommended format both for molecules and crystals is cml, which has several advantages over xyz and cif: i) it prevents avogadro from calculating the molecular